-Alimony/Spousal Support Attorney in Sacramento County, El Dorado County, Placer County and Marin County
+Alimony/Spousal Support Attorney in Sacramento County, El Dorado County, and Placer County

 Spousal support is not part of every divorce, but when the issue arises, it can be highly contentious.
 Not surprisingly, most people do not want to pay their ex-spouse for months or years to come following a divorce, while some divorcing spouses are in dire need of support.
 This issue regularly goes to court, and you want an alimony lawyer who will aggressively fight for your financial best interests before the family judge.